 Tremonton Garland Police officers first responded to the disturbance in the area of 700 North and 200 East, near North Park Elementary School, around 9:30 p.m.
 According to police, someone had called 911 multiple times before hanging up, prompting the response.

-Upon arriving at the location, one officer was speaking with an occupant of the home when a man with a gun emerged from inside and shot at the officer, striking and killing him.
+Upon arriving at the location, one officer was speaking with an occupant of the home when Bate emerged from inside and shot at the officer, striking and killing him.

-A second officer was then struck and killed by the suspect's gunfire.
+A second officer was then struck and killed by Bate's gunfire.
+Law enforcement officials have not distinguished in which order Sorensen and Estrada were killed.

-Another deputy from the Box Elder County Sheriff's Office, who was there to assist, was fired upon by the suspect as they arrived.
-While in their vehicle, the deputy and their K-9 were struck by the gunfire.
-Both stayed in the vehicle they were able to be evacuated.
+Deputy Mike Allred from the Box Elder County Sheriff's Office, who was there to assist, was fired upon by Bate as he arrived.
+While in his vehicle, Allred and his K-9 — Azula, a three-year-old female Belgian Malinois — were struck by the gunfire.
+Both stayed in the vehicle and were able to be evacuated.
+Allred has since been released from the hospital, and the K-9 is reported to be in fair condition.

-After the shootings, bystanders were able to convince the suspect to put down his weapon and he was taken into custody.
-Due to the level of violence at the scene, a SWAT team cleared the to verify there was no continued threat.
+After the shootings, bystanders were able to convince Bate to put down his weapon and he was taken into custody.
+Due to the level of violence at the scene, a SWAT team cleared the home to verify there was no continued threat.

 "Tragedies like these rock an entire community, state and even nation," the Tremonton Garldan Police Department wrote in a release.
 "These officers and their families served theirs every day, and they will forever be remembered as heroes.
 Our thoughts and prays are with the Tremonton Garland Police Department, Box Elder County Sheriff's Office, and the families of those involved."